 This book provides a much-needed gendered reading to the increasingly important practice of political apology.

-This book will be of great interest to students, academics and researchers in the fields of politics and international relations, women’s and gender studies, memory studies, victimology, transitional justice, human rights, and peace and conflict studies.
-It will also interest policymakers, practitioners and campaign groups involved in such areas as justice for interpersonal or institutional forms of gendered violence.
+This book will be of great interest to students, academics, and researchers in the fields of politics and international relations, women’s and gender studies, memory studies, victimology, transitional justice, human rights, and peace and conflict studies.
+It will also interest policymakers, practitioners, and campaign groups involved in such areas as justice for gender-based violence.

 Table of Contents